 - 1. In traveling leagues bowling in more than one association, the league application shall be filed through the association decided upon by: - a.
 Adult leagues: A majority vote of the team captains. - b.
-Youth leagues: The league supervisor. - Adult players in a traveling league are required to join the association through which the league is affiliated if they have not already applied for a current season membership through another association. - 3.
+Youth leagues: The league supervisor. - 2.
+Adult players in a traveling league are required to join the association through which the league is certified if they have not already applied for a current season membership through another association. - 3.
 Final averages shall be submitted to the association through which the league is affiliated. - 4.
 A traveling league that includes international competition and bowls a portion of its schedule in certified centers as well as centers outside the jurisdiction of USBC shall be eligible to apply for certification subject to the following: - a.
-Govern themselves by all USBC general playing and league rules. - High score award and average recognition shall be provided for scores bowled in USBC certified centers. - c.
+Govern themselves by all USBC general playing and league rules. - b.
+High score award and average recognition shall be provided for scores bowled in USBC certified centers. - c.
 Only players whose home lanes are within USBC jurisdiction would be required to obtain USBC membership.

 100f.
-Closed (Adult leagues only)
+Closed - (Adult leagues only)

 A closed league is one in which membership is drawn exclusively from religious, fraternal, civic, employment, military or similar local organizations having a common interest.
-USBC league rules shall apply to all USBC closed leagues, in addition to the following:
+The following applies to closed leagues: